 Chromoplast that contains a pigment called carotene that provides the plants yellow, red, or orange colours.

 Leucoplasts that are colourless and store oil, fats, carbohydrates, or proteins.

 Eukaryotic cell diagram mentioned below depicts different cell organelles present in eukaryotic cells.
 The nucleus, endoplasmic reticulum, cytoplasm, mitochondria, ribosomes, lysosomes are clearly mentioned in the diagram.

 Explore more about Cell organelles

 The eukaryotic cells divide during the cell cycle.
 The cell passes through different stages during the cycle.
 There are various checkpoints between each stage.

-This is known as the resting phase and the cell does not divide during this stage.
+This is known as the resting phase, and the cell does not divide during this stage.
 The cell cycle starts at this stage.
-The cells of the liver, kidney, neurons and stomach all reach this stage and can remain there for longer periods.
-Many cells do not enter this stage and divide indefinitely throughout their life.
+The cells of the liver, kidney, neurons, and stomach all reach this stage and can remain there for longer periods.
+Many cells do not enter this stage and divide indefinitely throughout their lives.

 In this stage, the cells grow and take in nutrients to prepare them for the division.
 It consists of three